Chapter 7 Statistical Inference in R

 Steps in Hypothesis Testing

-1. Assume the null hypothesis is true
+1. Assume \(H_0\) is true.

-• large \(p\)-value small: we do not have enough evidence to reject the null hypothesis
+• large \(p\)-value: the observed statistic is not unusual under \(H_0\), so we do not have enough evidence to reject \(H_0\).

 Remark

-• In this course, we will follow the “common convention” to reject the null hypothesis when \(p < 0.05\)
+• In this course, we will follow the common convention of rejecting \(H_0\) when \(p < 0.05\).

 7.2.3 Type I error and Type II error

-The probability of committing a type I error is denoted by \(\alpha\) (level of significance of the test).
+Type I error: rejecting \(H_0\) when \(H_0\) is true.
+The probability of a Type I error is denoted by \(\alpha\) (the significance level).

-The probability of committing a type II error is denoted by \(\beta\).
+Type II error: failing to reject \(H_0\) when \(H_0\) is false.
+The probability of a Type II error is denoted by \(\beta\).

 \(H_0\) is true \(H_1\) is true